gustavooliveir/Tetris/README.md

 UP KEY - rotated the moving piece clockwise

 # Improvements needed
-The game runs pretty well, but some features might be improved, for instance:
+The game runs pretty well, but some features might be improved for a better experience, for instance:

   1. The pieces might have diffenrt colors
   2. A feature for speeding up the piece falling down can be implemented